rhei-finance/move-bitcoin-spv/README.md

 ## Setup

-1. Make sure you have `make` installed
+1. Make sure you have [sui](https://docs.sui.io/guides/developer/getting-started/sui-install) and `make` installed
 1. Build the project: `make build`

 ## Talk to us